In Liberty Village, a Stylish Rental With Outside-the-Box Style

 How a young couple transformed their snug Liberty Village apartment into an enviable retreat

-When renters Brandi Lynne and Justin Aguilar moved into a 69 square metre apartment in Liberty Village – an oblong concrete box, and their first shared space together – it was clear that some of their earlier decorating habits would have to go.
+When Brandi Lynne and Justin Aguilar moved into a 69 square metre rental in Liberty Village – an oblong concrete box, and their first shared space together – it was clear that some of their earlier decorating habits would have to go.

 Before they moved in, the newly engaged couple lived on opposite coasts.
 Justin worked for a tech company in San Francisco, while Brandi, a social media and content strategist, freelanced here in Toronto.
 After closing the long-distance gap, they began merging styles, eliminating duplicate items to save space.